HipGISAXS/HipGISAXS/README.md

 HipGISAXS has been tested on, and supports, the following.

 ### A. Operating System Platforms
-1. GNU/Linux x86\_64: Ubuntu, Red Hat Linux, SUSE Linux, Cray Linux Environment (XT5, XE5, XK6, XE6, XC30).
+1. GNU/Linux x86\_64: Ubuntu, Red Hat Linux, SUSE Linux, Cray Linux Environment (XT5, XE5, XK7, XE6, XC30).
 2. Darwin x86\_64: Mac OS X (Lion, Mountain Lion).
-3. You could try HipGISAXS on any UNIX based OS, but it may or may not support it.
+3. You could try HipGISAXS on any UNIX based OS, but it may or may not be supported.
    Please let us know about your platform (except Windows!) so that we can include it in our list.

 ### B. System Hardware (Compute Environment)